mr-narender/DnD-Roller/readme.md

             -   **"Draconis Regular"** for the rest of the text, with **"sans-serif"** as fallback, this gives the page a stylish fantasy feel while remaining legible enough.

     -   #### Imagery
-        -   Coloured dice where chosen to break the monotone design and enhance the fun appearance of the tool.
+        -   Coloured dice were chosen to break the monotone design and enhance the fun appearance of the tool.
         -   A blindfolded oracle was introduced as the character that guides users through the tutorial, mimicking an interaction that could be found within the game.

 *   ### Wireframes